gndclouds/gndclouds/posts/thoughts-on-a-tiny-co-op .md

 type: essay
 ---

 I'm pretty excited about a conversation with all of the tiny garden members this past week.
-And I have been thinking a lot about what it would mean to create a co-op-style community.
-I wanted to drop down some thoughts to share with you here in the hopes that they can create a foundation that was shared with the larger community as we figure out what this next transition looks like for the tiny garden.
+And I have been thinking a lot about what it would mean to create a co-op-style community. <!-- excerpt -->I wanted to drop down some thoughts to share with you here in the hopes that they can create a foundation that was shared with the larger community as we figure out what this next transition looks like for the tiny garden.
 &nbsp;
 &nbsp;